sobhanbera/sobhanbera/README.md

 #### I am Sobhan Bera

 Very enthusiastic about open-source development.
 I am very passionate to learn new things quickly.
 I am an experienced web developer and an android developer.
 I love contributing to open-source.
-Besides this, I enjoy solving the Rubik cube and cycling.
+Besides this, I love reading books and listening to music (that's must everytime).
 <br/>
 My Portfolio is [here](https://sobhanbera.github.io).